Leeft/Star-Citizen-WebGL-Map/README.md

 * ...

-I will probably *not* implement anything like the planets view in the video, the amount of work involved with that would be tremendous.
-And leaving it out here leaves some use for the in-game map feature as well. ;)
+I will probably *not* implement anything like the planets view in the video, the amount of work involved with that could be tremendous.
+And leaving it out of my map leaves some use for the in-game map feature as well. ;)

 The map is far from complete still: the map needs the rest of the systems known so far to be added, and the known system info is basically empty (except for a single system to test with, Nul).
-I've been focusing on the code rather than the data, which is why the data isn't there.
+I've been focusing on the code rather than the data, which is why the data isn't there just yet.
+Of course if you want to contribute, I more than welcome updates to my files on github.

 Initial release, September 2013 by [Daughter of Sol (Shiari)](https://forums.robertsspaceindustries.com/profile/51803/Shiari)